Ballyclare railway station: History

 The station was opened by the Ballymena and Larne Railway on 24 August 1878.
 It was taken over by the Belfast and Northern Counties Railway in July 1889.
-This was in turn taken over by the Northern Counties Committee in 1906.
+This was in turn taken over by the Midland Railway, becoming the Northern Counties Committee in 1906.

-The station closed to passengers on 1 October 1930.
+The station closed to passengers on 1 October 1930 and then completely on 3 July 1950.

-The site of the station is where the Modern Tyres in now located.
+The building was demolished altogether in 2004 and was replaced with a similarly shaped and styled building.
+The site of the station is also where a Modern Tyres store is now located.
 A shed in their yard was said to be a rebuild of the old railway shed.